What’s the Difference Between a PhD in Psychology and a PsyD?

 These roles tend to rely on research and data to solve problems.
 In a work setting, these problems often affect productivity, profit, morale and performance.
 Some of the subject areas in a DBA program are leadership and coaching.
 You may also learn how to manage conflict and group dynamics.

 At present, the Society for Industrial Organizational Psychology (SIOP) does not list the DBA as a path to licensure.
-You would need either a PhD or PsyD from an accredited school.
-Then, undergo a supervised practice and pass the EPPP exam.
+You would need either a PhD or PsyD from an accredited school and then undergo a supervised practice and pass the EPPP exam.

 But if a C suite job lines up with your personality, a DBA may provide other possible paths.
 Consulting is one area where demand is high.
 Business consultants use psychological research methods as well as strategic managerial skills.
 They can help a company become more efficient and control costs.